 On September 13, 2002, The Thirsty Owl Wine Company opened its doors for the first time with Mary Dauber managing the tasting room.
 We had four wines and produced approximately 1,200 cases.
-In December 2002, Jon Cupp, an Ithaca College graduate, moved his young family from Atlanta and relocated to the Finger Lakes, joining the staff as President to provide needed leadership and to guide the company's growth.
+In December 2002, Jon Cupp, an Ithaca College graduate, moved his family from Atlanta and relocated to the Finger Lakes, joining the staff as President to provide leadership and company growth.

 Since 2002, we have increased production by over 1000%, and in those years, the Thirsty Owl Wine Company's name has become synonymous with award winning wines.
 The winery has won many prestigious awards, including the Governor's Cup and the John Rose award for their Rieslings.
-This past year, its Pinot Noir was the highest rated North American Pinot at the Taster's Guild International competition.
 We produce some of the area’s only Malbec and Syrah, along with unique blends, reds, whites and ice wines.

 Since the beginning, The Thirsty Owl Wine Company and the Cupp family have prided themselves on producing quality, signature wines reflecting the unique characteristics of the Finger Lakes.
 We hope you’ll enjoy them as much as we’ve enjoyed making them.

 Jon was born in Toledo, Ohio, and was raised in Rome, NY.
 He has a BS in Business Management from Ithaca College, and after graduation, lived in Atlanta, GA, for 7 years, working in management for Enterprise Leasing Company.
 He moved back to the Finger Lakes area in late 2002 to start Thirsty Owl Wine Company with his father, Ted, where for the last 16 years, he has been responsible for the growth of the company in the capacity of sales, marketing, retail, winemaking, and everything in between.